Tan See Leng: Political career

 Tan was fielded in the 2020 general election to succeed former prime minister Goh Chok Tong who retired from politics, as part of a five-member PAP team led by Speaker Tan Chuan-Jin contesting in Marine Parade GRC and won.
 Thereafter, he was elected as the Member of Parliament (MP) representing the Marine Parade division of Marine Parade GRC.
 Upon his team's electoral victory, Tan was appointed second minister for manpower and second minister for trade and industry concurrently on 27 July 2020.

 On 15 May 2021, Tan succeeded Josephine Teo as Minister for Manpower while holding onto his portfolio as second minister for trade and industry.

 In response to the questions filed by six MPs, during a parliamentary debate on 3 October 2022, on how the foreign workforce was complementing the local talent pipeline and how locals were getting fair consideration for jobs, Tan said that it is not a zero-sum game and that bringing in global talents create jobs for locals.

 Despite the PAP's earlier announcement that Tan would be the anchor minister for Marine Parade-Braddell Heights GRC in the 2025 general election, on Nomination Day on 23 April 2025, Tan was fielded as a candidate for Chua Chu Kang GRC.
 In response to questions about the move, he stated that "I don't think I've ever abandoned Marine Parade.
 It was a walkover, it was a walkover.
 It was a walkover.
 I've said it three times", and further explained that accordingly he had decided to "stand up when called upon to go to anywhere that the party and the country think they need me to go".

+On 23 May 2025, Tan was appointed as Minister-in-Charge of Energy and Science and Technology in the Ministry of Trade and Industry.
+On 22 July 2026, he was appointed to be Minister of Trade and Industry, effective 27 July, in a cabinet reshuffle by Prime Minister Lawrence Wong.